BryanRojasRicca/ReTime_CA/README.md

 # ReTime_CA
-An open-source tool for real-time control applications.
+An open-source Python-based tool for real-time control applications.